CMSC 477: Robotics Perception and Planning

 The student should have completed one of the courses: MATH240, MATH341, MATH461 and one from (ENEE467 or CMSC420).
 We recommend familiarity with Python and basic Linear Algebra.

-Restriction: Must be in the Robotics and Autonomous Systems minor; and permission of Computer Science department.
+Restriction: Must be in the Robotics and Autonomous Systems minor; or permission of Computer Science department.

 Lab Hours